Latent-Graph Learning for Disease Prediction: Experiments and Results

 \textbf{Out of sample extension.} Our method does not directly optimize a graph for a given population but it rather learn a $f_{\phi}$ that predicts the graph from input patients features.
 As such, it is easily extendable to previously unseen test patients, to enable inductive inference.
 Unseen patients can thus be added during testing time, and will be embedded into the lower dimensional space for graph representation.
 For a comparison to state of the art, we select DGCNN and DGM which are both inductive graph methods as well.
 Table \ref{tab:inductive} shows the accuracy of classification, given a data split of 90\% training data vs 10\% testing data.
 The higher accuracy and lowest standard deviation for our method confirms the superiority, robustness and precision of our model in a fully inductive setting.

 \textbf{Qualitative results.} Our quantitative results show the superiority of our proposed method, which learns a graph along with the task in an end to end fashion.
 However, from a qualitative point of view, it is challenging to evaluate the learnt graph, because it is not possible to compute a groundtruth graph.
 As an approximation, we generate a reference graph for TADPOLE from a weighted summation of the individual graphs from different modalities as is described in Multi-GCN \cite{kazi2019self}.
 Figure \ref{fig:qualitative} shows the ground truth graph on the left and the learned graph.
 Interestingly, even though both the graphs are not completely identical, the overall structure shows similarities with one another.
 Remaining differences in the graph structure are expected, as these probably explain the improved classification performance to a degree.
-However, a proper interpretaton from a medical perspective would require an assessment by experts, which we suggest as future work.
+However, a proper interpretation from a medical perspective would require an assessment by experts, which we suggest as future work.

-\textbf{Implementation details.} We use the Adam optimizer \cite{kingma2014adam} to minimize the loss with a learning rate of 0.01 reduced to 0.0001 at the intervals of 100 epochs in a piecewise constant fashion.
+\textbf{Implementation details.} For both datsets we use the same architecture composed by two convolution layers ($16 \rightarrow 8$) and a final MLP ($32 \rightarrow 16 \rightarrow $ \#classes) for obtaining the classification score.
+We use RElU non linearity and dropout (keep rate 0.9) after each layer except the last.
+Following \cite{parisot2017spectral} we reduce the input feature dimensions via \textit{recursive feature elimination} \cite{granitto2006recursive} to 30 and 200 for TADPOLE and UKBB respectively and apply standard normalization.
+We use the Adam optimizer \cite{kingma2014adam} to minimize the categorical cross-entropy loss with a learning rate of 0.01 reduced to 0.0001 at the intervals of 100 epochs in a piecewise constant fashion.
 The number of epochs=600.
-All the experiments are implemented in TensorFlow and performed using a commercial workstation and GPU (Titan Xp, 12GB VRAM).
+All the experiments are implemented in TensorFlow and performed using a commercial workstation and GPU (Titan Xp, 12GB VRAM).\\